SGCB/DMD-instalador/README.txt

 called "work" located in the installer directory.
 It will ask whether more authority elements will be added to the files dspace.cfg.
+If a pattern as contributor.* is given, then at dspace.cfg an entry for Askosi will be added with all the elements contributor from dspace.
 This file will be modified with the new properties.
 It's now a task for the admin to check this file.
 The admin will copy manually the files to dspace to deploy them.
 The Servlet container is mandatory to be restarted and the installer thereafter.